refinedev/refine/documentation/docs/tutorials/chakra-ui.md

 </Tabs>

 :::note
-If you used `superplate` to bootstrap the project, you can skip issuing this command as `superplate` already installs the selected data provider.
+If you used `create refine-app` to bootstrap the project, you can skip issuing this command as `create refine-app` already installs the selected data provider.
 :::

 :::note